tanjamie/data-engineering-zoomcamp/week_1_basics_n_setup/1_terraform_gcp/markdown_notes/3_Setting_up_environment_on_GCP.md

 1. Use code on original repository
     - Clone the original repository into the vm with `git clone https://github.com/DataTalksClub/data-engineering-zoomcamp.git`
     - `cd data-engineering-zoomcamp/week_1_basics_n_setup/2_docker_sql` to enter directory
+    - Optional: If port 5432 failed to connect when tested locally because it has been occupied, change the port here too (it will save you trouble later when forwarding port in vm onto local machine)
     - Run docker-compose with `docker-compose up -d` and use `docker ps` to check that it has run successfully
 2. Configure VSCode to access vm locally
     - Go into VScode, install Remote - SSH extension